Dirichlet spectrum of the paradigm model of complex PT-symmetric potential: $V(x)=-(ix)^N$: Conclusion

 \section{Conclusion}

-We would like to conclude that this paper has actually accomplished the long due task of finding quantum mechanically, the most formidable (Dirichlet) real discrete spectra $E_n(N)$ of the paradigm model of Complex PT-symmetric Potential (CPTSP) for the parameter $N [\in [2,4) \cup (4,8) \cup (8,12)]$.
+We would like to conclude that this paper has actually accomplished the long due task of finding quantum mechanically, the most formidable (Dirichlet) real discrete spectra $E_n(N)$ of the paradigm model of Complex PT-Symmetric Potential (CPTSP) for the parameter $N \in [2,4) \cup (4,8) \cup (8,12)$.
 Here our results differ from the existing ones for $N>4$, remarkably we reproduce the expected spectrum for the Hermitian wells ($N=6,10$). $N=4,8$ turn out to be Isolated Points (IPs) where the parametric derivative of $E_n(N)$ is discontinuous and the Dirichlet spectrum is null.
 To the best of our knowledge this paradigm model is the first realization of Kato's IPs.
 For $N$ values close to 4 and 8, better numerical methods and algorithms need to be devised in this regard.
 New semi-classical quantization methods when there are more than one pair of complex turning points are highly desirable.
 However, our proposed concept of the pair of maximal turning points is thought provoking which has worked very well in producing the real discrete spectrum of the paradigm model of CPTSP.
-Lastly, we would like to reiterate that Kato's concept of IPs of non-analyticity in the continuous parametric evolution of eigenvalues, has provided us another way to look at the real discrete spectrum of the paradigm model of CPTSP.
+The semi-classical coincidence of Dirichlet spectrum and reflectivity zeros for $V(x)=-x^4, -x^8$ is really intriguing as it is absent in the orthodox methods of finding bound states.
+Lastly, we would like to re-emphasize that Kato's concept of IPs of non-analyticity in the continuous parametric evolution of eigenvalues, has provided us at least another way to look at the real discrete spectrum of the paradigm model of CPTSP.
 This is in contrast to the analytic continuation of eigenvalues for $N>4$ done so far.